Don't lose your right to vote

 The following people should not be included on the form:

 - Foreign nationals - except for citizens of the Irish Republic, Commonwealth citizens and citizens of the European Union

 - Members of HM forces or their wives and husbands if they have made a Service Declaration

 - Crown servants and British Council staff who are working abroad or their wives and husbands if they are also living abroad with their partners

 Two versions of the register are now published, a full version and an edited version.

-The full and edited registers have been published on 16 October 2012.
+The full and edited registers will be published on 17 February 2014.

 The full register